Good With Words

 Now, editing is my day gig and my joy.
 I use my gentle professionalism to help my clients fulfill their writing obligations and dreams.

-These days I provide content consultation and accountability coaching, line editing, copy editing, and proofreading for projects small and large, from short stories, websites, and job application essays, to memoirs, fiction, master's degree theses and doctoral dissertations, novels and more.
+These days I provide content consultation - or developmenetal assessment, accountability coaching, line editing, copy editing, and proofreading for projects small and large, from short stories, websites, and job application essays, to memoirs, fiction, master's degree theses and doctoral dissertations, novels and more.

 One of my favorite genres to read and edit is literary fiction, including romance — yes, romance fiction can be literary (think Jane Austen!)!
 Literary fiction also includes mystery and historical fiction.